 To be granted entry to the list an applicant must have been awarded a Certificate of Completion of Specialist Training (CCST) as a result of completing a GDC approved training programme, with a dedicated national training number (NTN).

-Securing a training post can be quite competitive so anything that enhances your CV will help like a postgraduate degree, publications, audit, research etc.
+Securing a training post can be quite competitive so anything that enhances your CV will help.
+This may include a postgraduate degree (BSc, MSc, PhD), publications and presentations, audit and research, teaching experience, prizes/awards, as well as positions of responsibility.

 It is strongly recommended to check the essential and desirable criteria listed in the person specification provided for specific specialty training posts (StR).
 An exemplar person specification can be found in the ‘Further Information’ section at the bottom of the page.